alexpusch/blog/the-then-years-bug/the-ten-years-bug.md

 'Cache-Control': 'max-age=315360000, no-transform, public'
 ```

-In other words we just told the all of our end users browsers to cache our recorder for 10 years without downloading new versions, or doing any kind of communication with S3 to check for a change in the caching policy.
+We just told the all of our end users browsers to cache our recorder for 10 years without downloading new versions, or doing any kind of communication with S3 to check for a change in the caching policy.
 All the minor bugs we fixed in the past still linger in our end users caches, and worse, we don't have anything to do about it.
 Fuck.

-What we did
+The Solution
 -----------
-Under different circumstances this won't be a big issue.
+Under different circumstances this wouldn't be a big issue.
 Just change the filename and be done with it.
 But for our case, changing the filename means changing the snippet, and changing the snippet means contacting every client, and asking nicely to update their code.

 Well it couldn't be helped.
-We've created recorder_v2.js, published an email with an explanation and instruction how to change the snippet.
-As an auxiliary fix we've configured S3 to permanent redirect all request to recorder.js to recorder_v2.js
+We've created recorder_v2.js, and sent out an email to all our customers with an explanation and instructions how to change the snippet.
+As an auxiliary fix we've configured S3 to permanently redirect all requests to recorder.js to recorder_v2.js

 These actions decreased the amount of old recorder.js file being used, but not eliminated it completely.
 Some clients are less cooperative with request such as ours and did not updated their snippet.
 Theoretically some bugs will hunt us for another 10 years.

 In conclusion
 ------------
-We're not sure how this have come to pass.
-But we've all learned from it and be much more careful when configuring cacheing policy.
+We're not sure how this has come to pass.
+But we've all learned from it and be will much more careful when configuring cacheing policy.

 Caching is a very powerful tool.
 If you haven't done so already, read [Googles performance guide](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency) and understand how to use it.
 I hope that this post will help you to avoid blunders such as this.